About UW-La Crosse

 - Accessibility for individuals with disabilities

-The student body of around 10,500 from 44 states and more than 27 countries is impressive.
-The retention rate is an outstanding 85 percent.
-The six-year graduation rate for students beginning in fall 2009 was 69 percent, well above the national average.
+The student body of around 10,500 from 31 states and 27 countries is impressive.
+The retention rate is an outstanding 86 percent.
+The six-year graduation rate for students beginning in fall 2011 was 71 percent, well above the national average.
 Around 20 percent of students study abroad.

-UWL offers 94 undergraduate programs in 30 disciplines and 26 graduate programs and emphases.
+UWL offers nearly 100 undergraduate academic programs in 30 disciplines, 21 graduate programs and two doctoral programs.
 Students learn directly from professors, not assistants.
-An 18:1 student-faculty ratio means small classes.
-Students learn directly from professor - including the Wisconsin Professor of the Year, an honor UWL faculty have earned four of the last five years.
+A 19:1 student-faculty ratio means small classes, an average of 28 students.
+Students learn directly from professors — including the Wisconsin Professor of the Year, an honor UWL faculty have earned four times in the last decade.

-The university's intercollegiate athletic teams, the Eagles, compete in 19 sports, predominately in the NCAA Division III, and as of Dec.31, 2015, have earned 67 national titles, 33 since 2001.
+The university's intercollegiate athletic teams, the Eagles, compete in 20 sports, predominately in the NCAA Division III, and as of March 31, 2018, have earned 71 national titles, 37 since 2001.
 The university is proud of the Veterans Memorial Field Sports Complex, a $16.6 million athletic complex completed in 2009 and funded entirely by private donations.
-The site is home to the annual WIAA State High School Track and Field Championships and has hosted the NCAA Division III National Track and Field Championships numerous times.
+The site is home to the annual WIAA State High School Track & Field Championships and has hosted the NCAA III National Track & Field Championships numerous times — most recently for the 2018 NCAA III Men's and Women's Track & Field Championships.

 UWL offers much to western Wisconsin by hosting cultural events, regional and national conferences, and prominent speakers.
 UWL works cooperatively with other area education and medical institutions to foster cutting-edge health care in the region, as well as a state-of-the-art health research and education facility.

-The University of Wisconsin-La Crosse is totally committed to providing equal education and employment opportunity regardless of race, sex, color, creed, religion, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital, parental status, gender identity, gender expression, or veteran status.
-Pursuant to Title IX of the Educational Amendments of 1972, discrimination on the basis of sex is prohibited in any educational program or activity receiving federal financial assistance by way of grant, contract or loan.
+The University of Wisconsin-La Crosse is committed to providing equal education and employment opportunity regardless of race, sex, color, creed, religion, national origin, disability, ancestry, age, sexual orientation, pregnancy, marital, parental status, gender identity, gender expression, or veteran status.
+Pursuant to Title IX of the Educational Amendments of 1972, discrimination on the basis of sex is prohibited in any educational program or activity receiving federal financial assistance.
 Pursuant to Title VI of the Civil Rights Act of 1964, discrimination on the basis of race, color or national origin is prohibited.
 Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 prohibit discrimination on the basis of physical or mental disability.
 Equal educational opportunity includes: admission, recruitment, extracurricular programs and activities, housing facilities, access to course offerings, counseling and testing, financial assistance, employment, health and insurance services, and athletics.
 Sexual harassment is a form of sex discrimination that is unlawful and contrary to the fundamental standards of a university community.
-All grievances, questions or requests for information should be referred to the Office of Affirmative Action, 131 Graff Main Hall.
+All grievances, questions or requests for information should be referred to the Office of Equity & Affirmative Action, 131 Graff Main Hall.

 Section 504 of the Rehabilitation Act of 1973 prohibits discrimination on the basis of disability.
 Ongoing efforts are being made to ensure that facilities and programs are accessible to all students with disabilities.
-All students must identify and present documentation (no older than three years) of their disabilities to the Disability Resource Services office in order to receive ongoing accommodations.
+All students must identify and present documentation (no older than three years) of their disabilities to the ACCESS Center in order to receive ongoing accommodations.

 Direct student services to those with physical, sensory or learning disabilities/ADHD include, but are not limited to: classroom note takers, tutors, class preregistration, taped textbooks, academic advising, individual/group counseling and equipment loan.
 Specific requests for assistance or information should be directed to the coordinator of the ACCESS Center, 165 Murphy Library.